BLCM/bl3mods/Aaron0000/Balands/README.md

 BRAWL
 -----
-Root to Rise - No change.
+Root to Rise - Added Action-Skill-damage Mayhem Scaling.

 Personal Space - Made it also affect Melee damage and Phaseslam damage.